svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

 From there, the rest involves learning how simple of a language Markdown is.
 There are [numerous][11] [cheatsheets][12].

-Here&#8217;s a sample document I created in Markdown for illustration purposes.
+Here's a sample document I created in Markdown for illustration purposes.
 [This is the output][13] from compiling it with my R script.

-<pre>---
+{% highlight latex %}
+---
 title: An Example R Markdown Document
 subtitle:  (A Subtitle Would Go Here if This Were a Class)
 author: Steven V. Miller